mtask/Random/readme.md

-Random Linux related things.
+Random Linux, android and programming related things.
-Also some python scripts and useful functions.
+Also some python and bash scripts.